 Telehealth — sometimes called telemedicine — is the use of electronic information and telecommunication technologies to provide care when you and the doctor aren’t in the same place at the same time.
-If you have a phone or a device with the internet, you already have everything you need to get medical care or services through telehealth — you may be able to:
+If you have a phone or a device with internet access, you already have everything you need to get medical care or services through telehealth — you may be able to:

 Did you know?

 Recent federal policy changes now allow you to receive care using tools that you may already be using.
-As a good faith provision of telehealth during the COVID-19 Public Health Emergency, doctors may use popular video chat applications with patients — including Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom, or Skype.
-Ask your doctor what they support.
+During the COVID-19 public health emergency, doctors may use popular video chat applications with patients — including Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom, or Skype.
+Ask your doctor what they use at their office.

 What types of care can I get using telehealth?

 You might be surprised by the variety of care you can get through telehealth.
 Services like medication management and online counseling are particularly suited to telehealth as consistent and regular visits improve outcomes.
-Your doctor will decide whether telehealth is appropriate for your health needs.
+Your doctor will decide whether telehealth is right for your health needs.

 If you need care — especially during COVID-19 — it’s worth checking to see what your telehealth options are.